osteele/posenet-circus/posenet/demos/README.md

 # PoseNet Demos

-# modified by OWS, MM May June 2019
+[Modified by OWS, MM May June 2019]

 ## Contents